MacOS Privacy & Security Settings

 ABOUT

-The script will explain and guide you through the following System Settings:
+Each script will guide you through the following System Settings:

 Privacy